rfrht/Yaesu-OLED-TX-Timer/README.md

   * `RX_ON` - INPUT - The GPIO port receiving the radio's `SQL` signal.
 Can be commented out to disable the RX counter.
 * The threshold timer (`TIME_ALERT`), can be commented out to disable
 * The callsign/text to be shown at power on (`CALLSIGN`), can be commented out to disable
+* The temperature monitor is enabled by default.
+If you are not going to use it, ensure to comment out the line `#define TEMP_SENS`

 ## Whistles and bells
 * It features a splash screen on power-on;